Rugii: Etymology

-The tribal name Rugii is believed to originate from the name of the cereal rye and would thus have meant "rye eaters" or "rye farmers".
+The tribal name is commonly proposed to be derived from the name of the cereal rye and would therefore have meant "rye eaters" or "rye farmers".
 The Proto-Germanic word for rye has been reconstructed as *rugiz, and versions of the word exist in both West Germanic (reconstructed as *rugi), and North Germanic languages (Old Norse rugr), but are not known from East Germanic.
 They are also known in the other language families of the Baltic region: Finnic (reconstructed in Proto-Finnic *rugis); Baltic; and Slavic (rŭžĭ).
 Andersson notes that etymology limits the possible places that we might expect the Rugii to have had their original homeland.
 For example, the cultivation of rye, which began in the Middle East, is not known in Norway in the Roman era, which implies that the later Rygir of Norway were not living in the original Rugian homeland.

-Other historical terms associated with the Rugii:
+Written forms of the name are attested in two types of form in classical texts, Rugii and Rugi, corresponding to the ja-stem and a-stem forms of the original Germanic.
+Greek and Latin records concerning the Rugians in the 4th-6th centuries use the later form ("Rugi", implying a Germanic a-stem) but the earliest attestation of the Rugians by Tacitus is "Rugii" implying a "ja-stem", and related forms have been reconstructed for the precursors of the Rygir who lived in Norway, and the Holmryge mentioned in Widsith.

+Many similar historical terms have been associated with the Rugii, although the connections of all or most of these to the Rugi are contested by some scholars: